-- 4.1 All councillors may be members of a committee except: - (a) At least 2 members of the Employment Committee will be members of the Executive. - (b) At least one member of the Executive will be appointed to the Appointments Sub Committee. - (c) At least one member of the Executive will be appointed to a Hearing Sub Committee - (d) At least one member of the Executive will be appointed to an Appeals Sub Committee - (e) No more than 25% of the employer's representatives on the Joint Staff Consultative Group will be members of the Executive. - (f) No more than 10% (rounded up) of members appointed to the Planning Applications Committee will be members of the Executive.

-(d) No more than 10% (rounded up) of members appointed to the Licensing Committee will be members of the Executive.
+- 4.1 All councillors may be members of a committee except: - (a) At least two members of the Employment Committee will be members of the Executive. - (b) No more than two of the employer's representatives on the Joint Staff Consultative Group will be members of the Executive. - (c) No more than 10% (rounded up) of members appointed to the Planning Applications Committee will be members of the Executive. - (d) No more than 10% (rounded up) of members appointed to the Licensing Committee will be members of the Executive.